Alexander Pantages: Pantages Theatre Circuit

 Pantages showcased both film and live vaudeville to his audiences.
 Despite initially refusing to allow African-Americans into his theatres he eventually yielded after being successfully sued by an African-American who had been refused entry into a Pantages theater in Spokane, Washington.

 The starting point of the Pantages Circuit was the city of Winnipeg, Manitoba, where Pantages built the Pantages Playhouse in 1914.
 All Pantages tours originated in Winnipeg and moved from there around the circuit of theatres.

-While the majority of the theatres were owned by others and managed by Pantages, he became, from 1911 on, a builder of theatres all over the western U.S. and Canada.
-His favoured architect in these ventures was B. Marcus Priteca (1881–1971), of Seattle, who regularly worked with muralist Anthony Heinsbergen.
+While most of the theatres were owned by others and managed by Pantages, beginning in 1911 he became a builder of theatres all over the western U.S. and Canada.
+His favored architect in these ventures was B. Marcus Priteca (1881–1971), of Seattle, who regularly worked with muralist Anthony Heinsbergen.
 Priteca devised an exotic, neo-classical style that his employer called "Pantages Greek".

 Pantages often sought out and judged performers personally instead of relying on New York agents like many of his competitors did.
 Pantages invested his theatrical profits into new outlets and eventually moved to Los Angeles.
 His showcase theatre at 7th and Hill Street in downtown L.A. also housed his offices.